-Plan for Sharing COVID-19 Updates and Oswego Forward with the Broader Community plan.
+Plan for Sharing COVID-19 Updates and Oswego Forward with the Broader Community

+SUNY Oswego will expand its ongoing and frequent communication with members of the campus community and external stakeholders to inform, update and educate all on the Oswego Forward plan.
 The following communication plan will be grounded in transparency and will support the principles of putting safety first; protecting the core academic areas of excellence; maintaining our fundamental mission of the broadest possible access to world-class teaching, research and scholarship; sustaining academic programs and achieving operational efficiencies; and demonstrating agility in responding rapidly to workforce needs.